Quantum differential systems and some applications to mirror symmetry: Introduction

 It is thus natural to investigate mirror symmetry through quantum differential systems (the step before Frobenius manifolds): two models will be mirror partners if their associated quantum differential systems are isomorphic, as bundles with connections.
 Notice that in this setting, Givental's quantum differential operators are interpreted as minimal polynomials of suitable (primitive) sections.

 Some motivations are in order: \begin{itemize} \item First, and the aim of this paper is to emphasize this point, such systems can be computed on the $B$-side, without any references to correlators (and hence to the quantum product), which are rather complicated objects.
-In this way, mirror symmetry can be useful in order to understand more clearly (and sometimes predicts) what happens on the A-side; in turn the A-side produces B-models that are interesting on their own (see the discussion below about the B-models of hypersurfaces in projective spaces).
+In this way, mirror symmetry can be useful in order to understand more clearly (and sometimes predicts) what happens on the A-side; in turn the A-side produces B-models that are interesting on their own.
 A step in this direction can be found in \cite{DoMa}, which gives a counterpart of the computations carried in \cite{Coa} for the small quantum (orbifold) cohomology of weighted projective spaces.
 A connected class of examples is given by rescalings of regular tame functions which, despite its trivial appearance, give a quite good picture of the situation (see section \ref{sec:rescaling}).
 We also discuss the case of the Hirzebruch surface $\fit_{2}$ in section \ref{sec:hirzebruch} where Givental's mirror map \cite{Giv1} appears naturally as a function in flat coordinates where flatness has to be understood with respect to a flat residual connection, naturally produced by the quantum differential systems involved.
 This flat connection is a central object for our purpose because, in mirror symmetry, flat coordinates are: on the A-side, coordinates are indeed flat.
-More generally, these techniques could be used for instance in order to study hypersurfaces or complete intersections in weighted projective spaces \cite{Giv}, \cite{HV}, \cite{VP}.
-On the $B$-side, this leads to study quantum differential systems associated with non tame functions (and this problem remains open), see remark \ref{rem:FonctionsMirroir}. \item Also, a quantum differential system is a very flexible object: for instance, and as emphasized in different papers \cite{Dub1}, \cite{Mal1}, \cite {HeMa}, it can be universally unfolded in some cases and we can modify accordingly its base space, which can be the affine space, a torus (algebraic setting) or a punctual germ (analytic setting).
-In other words, a whole quantum differential system can be, in some cases, determined by a restricted set of data and this observation is very useful in order to simplify the computations on the B-side, see \cite{D1}, \cite{D2}. \item Quantum differential systems fit very well with ``quantizations'' ({\em f.i} small quantum cohomology) and it is a good setting in order to study ``large radius limits'', using the classical techniques in differential equation theory.
+More generally, these techniques could be used for instance in order to study hypersurfaces or complete intersections in weighted projective spaces, \cite{Giv}, \cite{HV}, \cite{VP}. \item Also, a quantum differential system is a very flexible object: for instance, and as emphasized in different papers \cite{Dub1}, \cite{Mal1}, \cite {HeMa}, it can be universally unfolded in some cases and we can modify accordingly its base space, which can be the affine space, a torus (algebraic setting) or a punctual germ (analytic setting).
+In other words, a whole quantum differential system can be, in some cases, determined by a restricted set of data, and this observation is very useful in order to simplify the computations on the B-side, see \cite{D1}, \cite{D2}. \item It fits very well with ``quantizations'' ({\em f.i} small quantum cohomology) and it is a good setting in order to study ``large radius limits'', using the classical techniques in differential equation theory.
 Notice that these limits (these are of course quantum differential systems on a point) always produce meromorphic connections with regular singularities.
 This is explained in section \ref{nonresonnant} and in section \ref{ex:CohQuant}. \item Last, it is a natural framework in order to generalize the construction of the rational structure on the $A$-side given in \cite{KKP} for $\ppit^{n}$. \end{itemize}